onflow/flow-emulator/README.md

 Post Data: height={block height}
 ```

+Note: it is only possible to roll back state to a height that was previously executed by the emulator.
+To roll back to a past block height when using a forked mainnet or testnet network, use the
+`--start-block-height` flag.

 ## Managing emulator state
 It's possible to manage emulator state by using the admin API.
 You can at any point